Showing posts with label life. Show all posts

 this is not the case.

-You need not be a wolf
+You need not be the wolf

 (who are not like that anyway.)

-Fittest never meant most buff or supreme conqueror,
+Fittest never meant most buff

 Darwin and consequent theorists